https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt Risk Evaluation and Control for treated Wastewater Reuse in Green Spaces

 2.2.
 Chemical Contaminant

 Assessment of risks to prevent WW from reaching natural water systems is fundamental for public health and ecosystem preservation.
-Authors should consider proteomic CPU for the multipurpose use and convey its significance regarding WW management.
+Authors should consider pthe roteomic CPU for multipurpose use and convey its significance regarding WW management.

 2.3.
 Nutrient Imbalance